hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 pre-plan refresh.

-Note that this can be used to fetch both the outputs of the root module, and the outputs of any module in the state below the root, allowing one to see outputs that have not been threaded to the root module
+Note that this can be used to fetch both the outputs of the root module, and the outputs of any module in the state below the root.
+This makes it possible to see outputs that have not been threaded to the root module.

 This namespace is indexed by output name.